Far Eastern Championship Games: History

 In 1913, Elwood Brown, president of the Philippine Amateur Athletic Association and Manila Carnival Games, proposed the creation of the "Far Eastern Olympic Games" to China and Japan.
-It was at that time that Governor-General William Cameron Forbes was the president of the Philippine Amateur Athletic Federation from 1911-1913.
+It was when Governor-General William Cameron Forbes was the president of the Philippine Amateur Athletic Federation (1911–1913).
 Governor-General Forbes formed the Far Eastern Olympic Association.

+Brown collaborated with J. Howard Crocker and YMCA from missionaries in China, Japan and the Philippines, to establish the Far Eastern Championship Games.

 The first event was held on the Manila Carnival grounds (later the Rizal Memorial Sports Complex) in Malate, Manila, Philippines on February 4, 1913 and was known as the "First Oriental Olympic Games".
 Forbes was also the one who formally declare the games open.
 Six countries participated in the eight-day event: the host country then-named Philippine Islands, Republic of China, Empire of Japan, British East Indies (Malaysia), Kingdom of Thailand and British crown colony Hong Kong.
+Critics of the YMCA's involvement with the creation of the Far Eastern Olympic Games point to it being an example of Western cultural imperialism as the YMCA's goals were to push western ideas of physical strength and culture onto these Asian countries.

 In 1915, the name changed to Far Eastern Championship Games and the association to Far Eastern Athletic Association when the event was held at Hongkou Park in Shanghai, China.
+Many citizens in China were curious about the Far Eastern Championship Games and there was a great amount of interest in the novelty of the organized sporting event.
+This resulted in large crowds of people attending matches making them quite popular which justified the construction of the new sporting infrastructure in China.
+The games were deemed very popular and were observed by thousands of spectators in China as well as followed by many in the newspapers.
 They were held there again in 1921.
 The games were held every two years except in 1929 when Japan decided to delay the project to 1930.
 The FEAA decided to change the time table to four years and the Philippine Islands hosted the tenth games in 1934.
 Dutch East Indies (Indonesia) joined in the 1934 FECG.

 The 1934 edition was held in a period of dispute between China and Japan, following the Japanese invasion of Manchuria in 1931.
 Inclusion of people from this region in the games caused controversy between the two member nations, which resulted in the break-up of the Far Eastern Athletic Association.
 In September 1937, Japan invaded China with the Marco Polo Bridge Incident and started the Second Sino-Japanese War (which later became part of World War II), thus the planned games in 1938 were cancelled.